BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Costs: Is Antelope Canyon Worth it?

-We thought that both the Upper and Lower Canyons were much too expensive for what they were.
+We thought that all the canyons were much too expensive for what they were.

-I don’t begrudge a business for charging what the market will allow.
+We don’t begrudge a business for charging what the market will allow.
 Disney will keep raising prices until people stop going.
-But my mission is to give you information to help you make decisions, and we thought they were overpriced.
+But our mission is to give you information to help you make decisions, and we thought they were overpriced.

 However, we travel with a family of 6.
-So for us, both tours cost about $1000 total.
+So for us, we’ve spent about $1,200 total visiting these canyons.
 Obviously, we are a little unique.
 Most people are only going to do one tour, and if you’re only traveling with a spouse and no kids, you’ll pay around $100-$150 for a tour.

 The Upper Canyon tour was more expensive, and I’m assuming that’s in large part to pay for the trucks and transportation to get you out there.